Global coupled modelling

 To contribute to the development of a next-generation Met Office climate model.

-Based on HadGEM2-ES experiments and other input, we will provide updated advice and modelling input to the IPCC Fifth Scientific Assessment of climate change, due for completion in 2013.
+Based on Met Office climate prediction model: HadGEM2 family experiments and other input, we will provide updated advice and modelling input to the IPCC Fifth Scientific Assessment of climate change, due for completion in 2013.
 In particular, we expect to provide updated advice on science related to climate stabilization scenarios, Earth system feedbacks, terrestrial vegetation and the water cycle.